• Skip to primary navigation

 What is taro sago dessert (椰汁芋頭西米露)?

-Taro sago is a type of tong sui, Cantonese dessert soup like sweet red bean soup, sweet mung bean soup and black sesame soup.
+Taro sago is a type of tong sui, Cantonese dessert soup like sweet red bean soup, sweet mung bean soup, black sesame soup, black glutinous rice dessert and mango pomelo sago.
 Also, it often calls sai mai lo (西米露) which means sago soup.
 This is a classic Chinese dessert often served in Chinese restaurants after a banquet or dinner.

 What is taro?